alphastory/customselect/README.md

 ###Arguments

+`options` - Array

-`options` - All possible selections.
-This is an `array`.
+All possible selections.
+The items placed into this array, will be converted to selectable options.
+This argument is **required**.

+`defaultText` - String

-`defaultText` - The default select option text (i.e., "Please Select One").
+The default select option text (i.e., "Please Select One").
 Defaults to "Select One".

-This is a `string`.
+`reset` - Boolean

-`reset` - This resets the default styles of list.
+This resets the default styles of list.
 Defaults to true, but may turned off if using a CSS reset, by passing `true`.
-This is a `boolean`.

 ###Styling